The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 Add the yield-bearing potential of stablecoins and you get a flywheel that can fund incentives at a scale the TradFi card networks never could.
 For the first time, on-chain payments aren’t just theoretically better—they can be operationally and commercially superior.

-Our protocol is permisionless meaning any job platform app can run the protocol and set its own fees and policies (i.e. be an operator).
-And because every app writes to the same shared payments-and-reputation ledger, workers and recruiters can switch between competing apps and carry their hard-earned reputation with them.
+Our protocol also introduces a permissionless operator role, allowing any other job platform app (i.e. competitor) to run the protocol and set their own fees and policies.
+Since all apps write to the same shared payments-and-reputation ledger, workers and recruiters can move freely between platforms, taking their hard-earned reputation with them.

-Our B2B payment rail uses the authorize-then-capture flow of traditional card networks, letting operators verify milestones and enforce agreements before funds move.
+Our protocol also replicates the authorize-then-capture flow of traditional card networks, letting operators verify milestones and enforce agreements before funds move.

 Conclusion